 If we can offer guidance to your staff or to your students and parents at any step of this process, we’re happy to do so.
 Nina Abrams, our Head of School Programs, is a former public-school teacher with more than a decade of classroom experience, so she knows better than most the unique challenge of managing test preparation alongside academic endeavors.

 Standardized tests are hard for everyone involved, so we want to make this process as painless for you and your students as possible.
-If you’re interested in learning more about what Inspirica can do for your school, set up a phone consultation with Nina and let us show you why we’ve been industry leaders for more than 37 years.
+If you’re interested in learning more about what Inspirica can do for your school, email Nina and let us show you why we’ve been industry leaders for more than 37 years.
 We can’t wait to get started!